hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 - Once the agent marks a conversation complete, the conversation is removed from the agent's queue and the **MyChats** screen.

-### Re-assign Completed Chats
+### Open/Re-assign Completed Chats

 When Team Leads see chats that are wrongly completed, they can reopen/re-assign these chats to make sure user queries are resolved.

-On the Business/Team page, via Completed Chats, if agents click on the `Reassign` option for any chat, then Completed chat is re-assigned to selected agent or team without user messages.
+On the Business/Team page, via Completed Chats,
+- If agents click on the `Reassign` option for any chat, then Completed chat is re-assigned to selected agent or team without user messages.
+- If agents click on the `Open` option for any chat, then Completed chat is re-assigned to previous team if present, else default team without user messages.

 Refer the green box in image below.

   ![Open Chat](assets/Open_chat.png)